Recovery · Soft Tissue

 Marginal returns

-Vibrating rollers (Hyperice, Therabody) add a neurological component that some athletes find enhances the ROM and soreness-reduction effects.
+Vibrating rollers (Hyperice, Therabody) add a neurological component that some athletes find helpful.
 The evidence for vibration adding meaningfully over standard rolling is present but modest.
 For equipping a weight room, the budget is better spent elsewhere.

 When it makes sense: